 Physical Therapy & Rehabilitation

 With two convenient locations in Groton and Ayer (learn more about each team here), our physical therapy team addresses mobility issues that are a result of sports- or work-related injuries, muscle strains, joint sprains, and other orthopedic or neurological disorders.
-Your individual program will be designed to decrease pain, improve mobility and function, and increase strength, range of motion and endurance, therefore improving your quality of life.
+Individual treatment programs are designed to decrease pain, improve mobility and function, and increase strength, range of motion and endurance, therefore improving a patient’s quality of life.

 Through therapeutic exercise, specialized equipment education and hands-on techniques, our therapists will help you reach your goals.
-Aquatic therapy is also available as an adjunct to physical therapy provided in the clinic.
 Physical therapy can also provide pain control and relief through hands-on techniques.

 Specialty programs include: